Once you have configured at least one storage system with some terminal storage units

 , the left side of the panel shows the storage layout, with any selection you made.
 The right side of the popup offers both a grid entry option

 , there is no layout preview, but a single panel for the grid entry option

 Position Already Occupied

-If you select a range of cells and one (or more) are already occupied by samples, you will see sample details for them on the right.
-When you click Add Samples
+If you select a range of cells and one (or more) are already occupied by samples, when you click Add Samples

 Identify Samples to Store

 tab, you can paste into the grid from a spreadsheet or by typing directly into the grid: